anna2/nimble/README.md

     redirect_to('/happy')
   end

-  #to use cookie-based sessions, be sure to
+  # To use cookie-based sessions, be sure to
-  #include the following in your config.ru
+  # include the following in your config.ru
-  #file: use Rack::Session::Cookie, :secret => 'change_me'
+  # file: use Rack::Session::Cookie, :secret => 'change_me'

   get '/set_session' do
     session[:id] = 5
     "Session set: #{session[:id]}"